 Published: Sick Lit Magazine, 3/16/2017.

 Glass set down.
 Water pools under it.
 Condensation.
 The interview has begun.
+An uttered voice strained at the tip.
 “Would I feel pain?”

+Formality, an ease to the words.
 “Of course, but it is not about the pain.”
 A smile.
 Sharp intake of breath.
-Smoke rises.
+The embers of a paper-wrapped death stick light up, not unlike a small torch pinched between the teeth.
+Smoke curls over red lips.
 “That is just an obstacle, not the destination.
 You know what this is about.”

 “To die is to live.”
 The smile cracks wider.
 “You learn quickly.”
 The shadows’ robes are black or are they white?